tinyg210/shipment-list-demo/README.md

 ...
 ```

 From here on, it's smooth sailing, the same as before.
-You can eve use the same folder to run
-your commands:
+Switch to `setup/tflocal` folder, the files are
+identical as the ones in `setup/terraform`, but for the newly generated state files, it is a good idea
+to separate these "workspaces":

 ```
 $ tflocal init